redhat-appstudio/infra-deployments/README.md

 Users can be added to organizations by Michal Kovarik <mkovarik@redhat.com> and by Shoubhik Bose <shbose@redhat.com>.

+## Quality Dashboard

+Quality dashboard is managed by `components/quality-dashboard`.

+By default the frontend is using AppStudio Staging cluster for backend.
+If you want to use backend on your cluster you need to set secrets for `rds-endpoint`, `POSTGRES_PASSWORD` and `github-token` in `quality-dashboard` namespace and also push `components/quality-dashboard/frontend/kustomization.yaml`(the route to backend is changed by script `hack/util-set-quality-dashboard-backend-route.sh` in development and preview cluster modes).

+More information about quality-dashboard you can found in repo: `https://github.com/redhat-appstudio/quality-dashboard`.

 # App Studio Build System

 The App Studio Build System is composed of the following components: